amiramir96/Ex1_OOP/README.md

 the algorithm works consistenly by the following steps:
 <o1>
   1. get input of building (json) file that holds building and elevator data and input of calls (csv) file then construct the algorithm object.
-  2. the algorithm will scan call by call the list_of_calls of the scenario, from the first to the last.
+  2. the algorithm will scan one by one the calls of the scenario, from the first to the last.
-  3. bid proccess - let alpha be a curr call that the algorithm checks which is NOT allocated to any elevator yet (if its already allocated, the algo will jump to next call on the list), the algo will use optimal_elevator function that will return the elevator that will end the call as soon as possible compared to the other elevators.
+  3. bid process - let alpha be a curr call that the algorithm checks which is NOT allocated to any elevator yet (if its already allocated, the algo will jump to next call on the list), the algo will use optimal_elevator function that will return the elevator that will end the call as soon as possible compared to the other elevators.
-  4. merge check proccess - the choosen elevator will be sent for the merge proccess check via the contained_calls function that will return a list of all the calls that are contained in the superior call - alpha. call beta is contained if: <br>
+  4. merge check proccess - the chosen elevator will be sent for the merge proccess check via the contained_calls function that will return a list of all the calls that are contained in the superior call - alpha. call beta is contained if: <br>

-        <br>a. the potential future return list size is less from a parameter depends on building height, elev spped, elev delay times <br>
+        <br>a. the potential future return list size is less than a certain parameter (depends on building height, elev spped, elev delay times) <br>
             b. beta startTime is lower from the time that will take to the elevator to complete alpha task  <br>
-            c. time that takes to elevator to move from elev.pos -> alpha.srcFloor -> beta.srcFloor is higher than beta.startTime <br>
+            c. time that takes the elevator to move from elev.pos -> alpha.srcFloor -> beta.srcFloor is higher than beta.startTime <br>
-            d. alpha.type of task is same as beta.type <br>
+            d. alpha.type of task is same as beta.type (Up/Down) <br>
-            e. beta.src and bet.dest floors is layin along the Path (or equal to the path) of alpha (path is srcFloor to destFloor) <br>  <br>
+            e. alpha.src <= beta.src <= beta.dest <= alpha.dest. beta is fully contained in alpha`s path. <br>  <br>
-  5. the calls that have to be engaged along the same path via the returned list will edit to be allocated by the choosen elevator (section 3)
+  5. the calls that will be engaged along the same path via the returned list will be allocated to the chosen elevator (section 3)
-  6. the choosen elevator parameters of currect Floor and currect Time will be edit to: elevator.currFloor <- alpha.destFloor , elevator.currTime <- time_to_end_alpha_task + (amount_of_stops * elevator.delayTime)
+  6. the chosen elevator parameters of currect Floor and currect Time will be updated to: elevator.currFloor <- alpha.destFloor , elevator.currTime <- time_to_end_alpha_task + (amount_of_stops * elevator.delayTime)
   7. continue to the next call in list_of_calls and return to section 2 (until we arrived at the end of the list)
-  8. extract to csv file the calls list with the changes of the column "allocated to" of the call (to the elevator id that choosen for the task)
+  8. extract the allocated calls to a new csv file.
 </o1>

 # Structre of the project code